 2. Panosteitis.
-When a young
+When a young dog starts to

 limp, most owners tend to think about strains and sprains.
 Savvy veterinarians, however, are quick to pick up on the telltale signs of panosteitis, a condition plenty of pet people like to refer to as “growing pains.”